 Volunteering Matters is the UK’s leading volunteering and training charity, involving over 30,000 volunteers every year.

-This youth charity offers practical and financial support, developing key life skills such as confidence and motivation for 14 to 30-year-olds who have struggled at school, have been in care, are long-term unemployed or have been in trouble with the law.
+This youth charity offers practical and financial support, developing key life skills such as confidence and motivation for 14 to 30-year-olds who are looking to explore their opportunities and who may have struggled at school, been in care, are long-term unemployed or have been in trouble with the law.

 The Prince's Trust is also involved in a project called Talent Match, helping young people find the job they want.
 If you're 18-24, living in the Ipswich area and have been unemployed or out of education for 12 months or more, see how Talent Match could help you!